vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

    following attributes have to match: Weight, Local Preference, AS Path (both AS number and AS path length), Origin code, MED, IGP metric.
 Also, the next hop address for each path must be different.

-.. cfgcmd:: set protocols bgp parameters default no-ipv4-unicast

-   This command allows the user to specify that IPv4 peering is turned off by default.

 .. cfgcmd:: set protocols bgp parameters log-neighbor-changes